These days few are aware of the literary origins of the Burlesque tradition, which began in England during the Victorian Era.

 1) Tell us how you got into Burlesque.

 I got into Burlesque by word of mouth from one of my roller derby teammates, almost 5 years ago.
 The first day I walked into class, they were having a photo shoot The teacher at the time introduced herself, threw a costume on me and had me pose with the rest of the ladies.
 (Whereby Corrina’s modelling experience came in handy.)
-Prior to moving to Taos, I didn’t know what Burlesque was, I would say that I was at the bottom of the stripping chain.
+Prior to moving to Taos, I didn’t know what Burlesque was and I didn’t realize there were so many modern burlesque dancing clubs, I would say that I was at the bottom of the stripping chain.
 After a couple of years of classes, you tube, and endless hours of practice, I found myself not only running a successful Burlesque scene here in Taos with classes and performances, but I have also been able to provide this outlet in other areas, I have taught workshops in Durgano, CO, and now that a few troupes have popped up in that area, I also have the opportunity to perform in Durango regularly.

 I will also be making an appearance with the Burlesque troupe (Zircus Erotique), in Sante Fe, on Nov.
 24th at the Place.